 Why New and Established Practices Need a Referral Program

 Sometimes, all it takes are a few happy and talkative customers early on to get a new dental practice rolling.
-Even just a few customers are powerful enough to create a lot of buzz, considering that 1,000 customers can have approximately 500,000 conversations related to brands!
+Even just a few clients are powerful enough to create a lot of buzz, considering that 1,000 customers can have approximately 500,000 conversations related to brands.

 Laying the Groundwork for Your Dental Patient Referral Program

 Once you’ve learned the basics about dental patient referral programs, you can begin formulating what your program will look like.
 Here are a few basic considerations for anyone in the early stages of generating a dental referral program.

 To start you’ll need benchmark goals for how many of your new patients you would like to gain through referrals.
 Ideally, at least half of the patients at a dental practice should come through referrals, with one marketing specialist stating that “If not, then you’re losing them to other practices.”

 Section 5.F.4. of the American Dental Association’s Principles of Ethic and Code of Professional Conduct states, “A dentist is allowed to pay for any advertising permitted by the Code, but is generally not permitted to make payments to another person or entity for the referral of a patient for professional services.”